-The following groups of students will be deemed as eligible for enrolment, even though they may reside outside the school's catchment area:
+The following groups of students will be entitled to enrol, even though they may reside outside the school's catchment area:

 For P-12 schools:

-Under the Department's State Education Fees procedure, a principal of a state school is able to charge a fee for recouping costs of enrolment processing by a State school with an approved School Enrolment Management Plan of a prospective student who lives outside the school's catchment area, where:
+Under the Department's State Education Fees procedure , a principal of a state school with an approved School EMP is able to charge a fee for recouping costs of enrolment processing (subject to consultation with the Parents and Citizens' Association) where:

 Out of catchment enrolment applications will be recorded in order of receipt, by date and time.
 These applications will remain current only for the school year in which they are applying to enrol.

 The Principal is responsible for all decisions on enrolments.

 Where a Principal forms a preliminary view that an application will not succeed, applicants will be notified in writing.
 Applicants may respond to the Principal's preliminary view by making a submission to the Principal, no later than seven school days after receiving the preliminary view letter.

 If no submission is received, the Principal's preliminary view will be treated as the final decision and no further notice will be provided.

 If a submission is received, the Principal will consider the submission and make a final decision.
 A final decision notice will be provided to the applicant as soon as is practicable.
 There is no internal review of the Principal's decision.